manifest-cyber/manifest-github-action/README.md

 # Manifest Github Action

-This action sends a generated SBOM to a Manifest Cyber account
+Use this action to upload a generated SBOM to your Manifest account.
+Requires a Manifest API key.

 ## Inputs

 ### `apiKey`
+**REQUIRED**
+`{STRING}`

-**Required** An API key.
-Generate this key in the Manifest Cyber app, and then store it in your Github actions secrets.
+Your Manifest API key.
+Generate this key in the Manifest Cyber app (https://app.manifestcyber.com), and then store it in your Github actions secrets.

 ### `bomFilePath`
+**REQUIRED**
+`{STRING}`

-**Required** The location of a BOM file.
-Accepts CycloneDX or SPDX SBOMs in JSON, XML, or SPDX tag:value format.
+The location of a generated SBOM file.
+Accepts CycloneDX or SPDX SBOMs in JSON (recommended), XML, or SPDX tag:value format.

+### `relationship`
+**Optional**
+`{STRING}`

+The relationship of the software to your organization (e.g. first- vs third-party).
+In most cases, this will be `first`.
+Accepted values: `first`, `third`.
+Default: `first`.

-## Example usage
+## Example Usage
+The below example shows how you might a) generate an SBOM via CycloneDX, and b) transmit the SBOM directly to your Manifest account.

 ```
 - name: Build SBOM